stefanocudini/labshub/README.md

 Hub to organizing a set of NPM packages by keywords

-Labs generate automatically a nice and simple user interface that shows projects including their name, description and allows you to search through the keywords defined in the individual package.json files.
+Labs generate automatically a nice and simple user interface that shows projects including their name, description and allows you to search through the keywords defined in each *package.json* files.

 [Demo](http://labs.easyblog.it/)